Gather Together in My Name: Title

-Critic Hilton Als believes that the title of this book may have an additional significance.
-A prevailing theme in Gather Together is how one Black female was able to survive in the wider context of post-war America, but it also speaks for all Black women, and how they came to survive in a white-dominated society.
-Critic Selwyn R. Cudjoe agrees: "The incidents in the book appear merely gathered together in the name of Maya Angelou".
+Critic Hilton Als believes that the title of Gather Together may reflect its theme of how one Black woman was able to survive in the wider context of post-war America while also speaking for all Black women, and how they survived in a white-dominated society.

 Plot summary

 The book opens in the years following World War II.
-Angelou, still known as "Marguerite," or "Rita," has just given birth to her son Clyde, and is living with her mother and stepfather in San Francisco.
+Angelou, still known as "Marguerite", or "Rita", has just given birth to her son Clyde, and is living with her mother and stepfather in San Francisco.
 The book follows Marguerite from the ages of 17 to 19, through a series of relationships, occupations, and cities as she attempts to raise her son and to find her place in the world.
 It continues exploring the themes of Angelou's isolation and loneliness begun in her first volume, and the ways she overcomes racism, sexism, and her continued victimization.

 Rita goes from job to job and from relationship to relationship, hoping that "my charming prince was going to appear out of the blue".
 "My fantasies were little different than any other girl of my age", Angelou wrote.
 "He would come.
 He would.
 Just walk into my life, see me and fall everlastingly in love ...
 I looked forward to a husband who would love me ethereally, spiritually, and on rare (but beautiful) occasions, physically".

 Some important events occur throughout the book while Rita tries to care for herself and her son.
 In San Diego, Rita becomes an absentee manager for two lesbian prostitutes.
 When threatened with incarceration and with losing her son for her illegal activities, she and Clyde escape to her grandmother's home in Stamps, Arkansas.
 Her grandmother sends them to San Francisco for their safety and protection after physically punishing Rita for confronting two white women in a department store.
 This event demonstrates their different and irreconcilable attitudes about race, paralleling events in Angelou's first book.
 Back with her mother in San Francisco, Rita attempts to enlist in the Army, only to be rejected during the height of the Red Scare because she had attended the California Labor School as a young teenager.